AdobeDocs/express-add-ons-docs/src/pages/guides/develop/index.md

 ```

 ## Authorization with OAuth 2.0
 This use case focuses on providing an authorization feature that allows a user to login to one of their existing services with OAuth 2.0.
 A typical use case would be to use assets you have stored in another service.
+Here you will find instructions of how to set it up, and an example of how to implement it.
+But also check out the [SDK Reference OAuth section](https://developer.adobe.com/express-add-ons/docs/references/addonsdk/app-oauth/) for more options and details, as well as the  [import-images-using-oauth](https://developer.adobe.com/express-add-ons/docs/samples/#import-images-using-oauth) and [Dropbox](https://developer.adobe.com/express-add-ons/docs/samples/#dropbox) sample add-ons for more advanced usage.

 ### Setup
 The OAuth APIs can be used to obtain the authorization "code" from any OAuth 2.0 provider supporting the Code Exchange authorization workflow.
-You will need to go through some set up steps through the provider you want to use OAuth with first.
+You will need to go through some setup steps with the provider you want to use OAuth with first.
 Here are the steps to get started:

 1. Log in to the OAuth provider's website and create an application (for example, Dropbox).
 This must be a web application, and if an option of SPA (Single Page Application) is listed, select it.
 2. As an input to the "Redirect URIs" field, add: https://new.express.adobe.com/static/oauth-redirect.html.